-- 1. Navigate to each plot location in turn, using GPS device/smartphone app or map & compass. - 2.
+- 1. Navigate to each plot location in turn, using GPS device/smartphone app or map and compass. - 2.
 If open ground is mapped, and you find that the target plot location is in or on the edge of a mapped ride or other open area, then move the plot up to 10m so that it sits within a planted area.
-Note the change of location on the data collection sheet in the 'General Comments' box. - 3.
-If open ground is not mapped, DO NOT MOVE PLOTS if they occur within an unplanted or low density planted area as this will bias results.
-You will need to complete more plots, with the expectation that some of them will fall in more open areas with few or no trees (See Table 2).
-A plot sheet should still be completed if this is the case.

-- 4. Mark with a stake/peg the centre of a circular plot or SW corner of a square plot, even if it does not contain any trees (see 3).
+Note the change of location on the data collection sheet in the 'General Comments' box. - 3.2.
+If open ground is not mapped, Do not move plots if they occur within an unplanted or low density planted area as this will bias results.
+You will need to complete more plots, with the expectation that some of them will fall in more open areas with few or no trees (See Table 23).
+You should still complete a plot sheet even if there are no trees in the plot locationif this is the case. - 4.3.
+Mark with a stake/peg the centre of a circular plot or south-west corner of a square plot, even if it does not contain any trees (see 3).
 It is also possible to mark the closest tree to the centre with spray paint/tape.
-If you do this, you should note on the survey sheet the distance and direction of the plot centre from the marked tree. - 5.
-For each plot, stand at the stake/peg (centre of a circular plot or SW corner of a square plot) and take a photograph. - a.
-Ensure location-tagging is enabled so the lat/long of the photo is embedded within the 'details' of the image.
+If you do this, you should note on the survey sheet the distance and direction of the plot centre from the marked tree. - 5.4.
+For each plot, stand at the stake/peg (centre of a circular plot or southwest corner of a square plot) and take a photograph. - a.
+Ensure location-tagging is enabled so the latitude/longitude of the photo is embedded within the 'details' of the image.
 This is possible with smartphones and newer digital cameras. - b.
-Record the time (to aid with photo-to-plot matching) and the direction in which photograph was taken.
-It may be feasible to take all photographs facing the same direction (eg all to the North).
-Consider also making the plot sheet visible in the very corner of the image so there is a record of the plot number on the photo. - 6.
-If you have not recorded the location of the plot via photo location-tag, record at least an 8-fig Grid Reference using a GPS device (Garmin or other) or suitable smartphone app. - 7.
-Use measuring tape/rope and spray paint to locate and mark the boundary of the plot, or use measured rope as a 'spoke' to identify radius as you work your way round the plot.
+Record the time (to help with photo-to-plot matching) and the direction in which the photograph faces was taken from.
+It may be feasible to take all

+- photographs facing the same direction (e.g. all to the north).
+Also consider making the plot sheet visible in the very corner of the image so there is a record of the plot number on the photo. - 6.5.
+If you have not recorded the location of the plot via photo location-tag, record at least an eight figure grid reference using a GPS device (Garmin or other) or suitable smartphone app. - 7.6.
+Use measuring tape/rope and spray paint to locate and mark the boundary of the plot_or use measured rope as a 'spoke' to identify radius as you work your way round the plot.
 A retractable dog-lead marked with standard radius options is an option.

-6. Year 5 Survey: Stocking density and tree health
+6. Year 5 survey: stocking density and tree health

-BEFORE YOU GO TO SITE: Adding certain information about each stratum to the relevant 'Stratum Summary Sheet' will update all the 'Plot Sheets' for the information that is the same across the stratum (see the WCC Year 5 Monitoring Report).
+Before you go to site: Adding certain information about each stratum to the relevant 'stratum summary sheet' will update all the 'plot sheets' for the information that is the same across the stratum (see the year 5 monitoring report).
 It will also pre-populate the likely species list that you will be monitoring at each plot.